buildo/bento-design-system/packages/website/docs/Governance/governance.md

 ## 🐛 Bug reports

-Bugs with the React library or the Figma toolkit must be reported by [**opening an issue**](https://github.com/buildo/bento-design-system/issues/new) on the GitHub repository (be sure to follow use the appropriate bug report template).
+Bugs with the React library or the Figma toolkit must be reported by [**opening an issue**](https://github.com/buildo/bento-design-system/issues/new) on the GitHub repository (be sure to use the appropriate bug report template).

 ## 💡 Feature requests